tarsa129/j3d-animation-editor/README.md

 # special thanks:
 a lot of this code is stolen / based off of yoshi2's .btk and .brk conversion programs. </br>
-thomasjamesart for the linear/smooth graphics
+thomasjamesgfx for the linear/smooth graphics